Introduction

 Key RBC Characteristics Assessed in Morphology

-• Color (Normochromia, Hypochromia, Polychromia): Healthy RBCs appear round with a pink-stained rim.
+- Color (Normochromia, Hypochromia, Polychromia): Healthy RBCs appear round with a pink-stained rim.
 This pink color comes from hemoglobin, the protein inside RBCs that carries oxygen.
 The center of the cell is typically more pale, is called central pallor.
-The size of this pale area can tell us about the amount of hemoglobin present in RBC morphology.
+The size of this pale area can tell us about the amount of hemoglobin present in the RBC.
 A normal central pallor is about ⅓ in size of the RBC.
 Mean corpuscular hemoglobin (MCH) is a measurement of the average amount of hemoglobin within a single RBC.
 A normal MCH range is 27 – 32 pg.

-• Distribution: Normally, red blood cells (RBCs) are spread out evenly across the blood smear.
-This allows for clear examination of their individual size, shape, and color.
+- Distribution: Normally, red blood cells (RBCs) are spread out evenly across the blood smear.
+This allows for clear examination of the RBC morphology including individual size, shape, and color.
 However, sometimes RBCs can clump together in abnormal patterns:

 Common RBC Morphology Seen in Disorders